Zumtobel Group: History

-In November 2020, the Zumtobel Group opened the new Light Forum at its main location in Dornbirn.
-For this purpose, the company's old factory hall in Höchsterstraße was refurbished within a year into a 4,000 square metre presentation area, where lighting innovations can be experienced.
+In November 2020, the Zumtobel Group opened the new light forum at its main location in Dornbirn.
+For this purpose, the company's old factory hall in Höchsterstraße was refurbished within a year into a 4,000-square-metre presentation area, where lighting innovations can be experienced.
 To date, 8 million euros were invested in the new Light Forum.
-The design concept, developed in cooperation with the Innsbruck studio of the renowned Norwegian architecture firm Snøhetta, created space for a world of light that customers can experience with all their senses.
+The design concept, developed in cooperation with the Innsbruck studio of the Norwegian architecture firm Snøhetta, created space for a world of light that customers can experience with all their senses.
 At the same time, the Zumtobel Group celebrated its 70th anniversary in 2020.

 The company is researching more efficient lighting and light management to use lighting systems only when needed.
 In 2019, the European Investment Bank approved loans to broaden the company’s research into connecting lighting to digital services.

-Company Structure
+Company structure

-The Group consists of two divisions: the Zumtobel Lighting Division for the lighting business with the Zumtobel and Thorn brands, and the Tridonic Division for the components business.
+The group consists of two divisions: the Zumtobel Lighting Division for the lighting business with the Zumtobel and Thorn brands, and the Tridonic Division for the components business.

 The Zumtobel family holds approximately 36 percent of the shares in the company.
-The family has thus been the stable core shareholder of the Zumtobel Group AG since the initial public offering.
 The remaining shares are largely held by institutional investors.

-Artistic Annual Report
+Artistic annual report

-Ever since 1991, the Zumtobel Group has invited internationally renowned figures from the fields of architecture, graphic design and art to present their take on the subject of light and the development of the company.
+Ever since 1991, the Zumtobel Group has invited figures from the fields of architecture, graphic design and art to present their take on the subject of light and the development of the company.
 In this task, the artists are given freedom in terms of design, unhampered by any corporate design considerations.
 The outcome, year after year, is a series of unconventional unique printed works.
 In addition to graphic designers like Italo Lupi, Neville Brody, Per Arnoldi and Stefan Sagmeister, with whom the artistic design began, artists including Gerhard Merz, Siegrun Appelt, Olafur Eliasson, Anish Kapoor and James Turrell as well as architects like Dominique Perrault, Hani Rashid / Asymptote, François Roche / Studio R&Sie(n), Sejima Kazuyo and Ryue Nishizawa / SANAA, David Chipperfield / DCA, Kjetil Thorsen / Snøhetta, Elizabeth Diller / Scofidio and Renfro and Yung Ho Chang / Atelier FCJZ have been commissioned to design the Artistic Annual Report.
 The edition 2019/20 was designed by architect and consulting engineer Professor Werner Sobek.
 The 2020/21 edition was created by Dutch architect Iwan Baan in interdisciplinary collaboration with Berlin-based architect Francis Kéré.
 The report presents the role of natural light in the vernacular architecture of Burkina Faso, Africa, capturing the strong contrasts between the blinding sunlight outside the buildings and the complete darkness inside.
-The Artistic Annual Report 2021/22 will be designed by Ben van Berkel, UNStudio, and will pick up on transformation as a central theme in architecture and the built environment.
+The Artistic Annual Report 2021/22 was designed by Ben van Berkel, UNStudio, and used transformation as a central theme in architecture and the built environment.